jolira/server-tracker/README.md

 Submitting Data
 ----------------

-Once the server is running
+Once the server is running, data can be submitted using ``/submit/events``.